arnoldruiz115/Planner/README.md

 # Planner
-This program will allow a user to input events (written notes) into a planner.
+This program will allow a user to input events (written notes) into a TO-DO list.
+Users will be able to view items, and remove them once completed.